polkadot-developers/knowledgebase/current/runtime/fees.md

 #### `InsecureFreeNormal`

-This means that the function has no weight; it will not contribute to block fullness at all, and no weight fee is applied.
+This means that the function has no weight; it will not contribute to the block's weight at all, and no weight fee is applied.
 Although the `base_fee` and `length_fee` still need to be paid, as the name indicates a lack of weight fees also implies a lack of security, so developers should use care when when adding dispatches of this type to their runtime.

 ```rust
 #[weight = SimpleDispatchInfo::InsecureFreeNormal]